Bloomington Opportunity Housing Incentives and Tools for Developers

 Opportunity Housing Ordinance

-The ordinance provides several incentives to add affordable units, such as:
+The ordinance provides several flexibility measures to incentivize more affordable units, such as:

 Process Overview